49ers blast Jets 31-13, but lose Garoppolo, Bosa, Mostert - WHIZ News

 Things got a lot worse for the 49ers a few minutes later.

-Bosa was carted off the field with a left knee injury.
-Last season’s NFL Defensive Rookie of the Year appeared to have his left leg bent behind him at the end of a 4-yard run by Frank Gore with 6:22 left in the first quarter.
+Bosa, last season’s NFL Defensive Rookie of the Year, was carted off the field after his left leg bent behind him at the end of a 4-yard run by Frank Gore with 6:22 left in the first quarter.

-Two plays later, Thomas needed to be carted off — also with a left knee injury —after an 8-yard reception by Chris Hogan.
-Like Bosa, Thomas was ruled out for the rest of the game.
+Two plays later, Thomas was carted off — also with a left knee injury — after an 8-yard reception by Chris Hogan.

 Sam Ficken’s 41-yard field goal cut the deficit to 7-3 for the Jets, but Garoppolo — limping noticeably — drove the 49ers for another TD.

-Mostert nearly had another long touchdown on the second play of the drive, but his 67-yard scamper was wiped out by a holding penalty on tackle Mike McGlinchey.
-But San Francisco ended the 14-play possession with an 18-yard catch by Jordan Reed, who leaped over a diving Marcus Maye to get into the end zone.
+Mostert nearly had another long score on the second play of the drive, but his 67-yard scamper was wiped out by a holding penalty on tackle Mike McGlinchey.
+San Francisco ended the 14-play possession with an 18-yard catch by Jordan Reed for the first of his two TD grabs.

-The Jets had a promising drive ended when they went on fourth-and-1 from the 49ers 20 and Josh Adams was stuffed for no gain.
-New York wide receiver Breshad Perriman injured his left ankle early in the drive and didn’t return.

-The 49ers took advantage as Garoppolo marched them 80 yards for another score, a 4-yard pass to Reed, his second of the game, with 11 seconds left in the half.
-The drive was prolonged by a roughing-the-passer penalty on Henry Anderson when the Jets appeared to have stopped San Francisco on third-and-8.

 Garoppolo was 14 of 16 for 131 yards and the two TDs before being replaced by Nick Mullens.